bangkit-breeze/breeze-machine-learning-v1/README.md

 - `/app/model`: Contains fine-tuned models used for food name detection and food items segmentation

 ## Dataset
 The dataset used for fine-tuning the models is [Breeze Food-Dataset](https://github.com/bangkit-breeze/breeze-datasets).
-The data contains 32 food categories with around 200 images per category.
+The data consist of 30 food names with around 200 images per food.
 The dataset is collected by scraping google images and manually filtered by the team.

 ## API Documentation
 The following endpoints are provided in this application: